knapheide/tjex/README.md

 ## TODO
 * Separate persistent command history for TextEditPanel
-* Mini history just for the table view
-  * ESC to go one level up / return to the prompt
 * Multi-line cells
 * Kill ring for TextEditPanel
 * Transpose `TablePanel` (without changing the underlying data)